Science Exchange, Inc., Purchase Order Terms and Conditions

 (c) Service Provider shall ensure that any person it authorizes to process the Personal Data (including its Representatives) shall be subject to a strict duty of confidentiality (whether a contractual or statutory duty) and shall not permit any person to process the Personal Data who is not under such duty of confidentiality.

 (f) Service Provider will promptly notify Science Exchange and Requester in the event that it receives any enquiry, communication or complaint from a Data Subject, regulator or other person relating to its processing of Personal Data under this Agreement.
-Service Provider will not respond directly to such enquiry, communication or complaint without Science Exchange or Requester's express prior written consent and shall provide all reasonable and timely assistance in relation to such inquiry, communication or complaint.
+Service Provider will not respond directly to such enquiry, communication or complaint without Science Exchange and/or Requester's express prior written consent and shall provide all reasonable and timely assistance in relation to such inquiry, communication or complaint.

 (g) In the event of expiry or termination of the Agreement, Service Provider will, at Science Exchange option, delete or return all Personal Data to Science Exchange or Requester (as appropriate), save where Service Provider is required to retain copies under Applicable Laws in which case it will isolate and protect that Personal Data from any further processing except to the extent required by such Applicable Laws.
+Service Provider shall promptly send Science Exchange a written certification acknowledging that all Personal Data has been returned and/or destroyed;

 25.2 Privacy Shield.